jeffwarnica/RHSat-ansible-role-satellite-configuration-import/README.md

 While "import everything" is a nice tagline, this role does not accomplish it.
 There are various "install time" settings which are better configured with an install time playbook (it possibly using the same underlying foreman-ansible-modules), suitably wrapped with restart scripts and OS level configurations.

 This does not manage actual content.
-The actual content of *content views* can not be "synced", with this tooling.
+The actual content of *content views* can not be "synced" with this tooling.

+Renamed/Deleted elements:

+No consideration is placed on the possibility of elements being deleted, or renamed.
+The import process into a system for unmanged artiofacts is unexplored.

 Content Views: